-With the approval of the Biomedical Engineering Graduate Education Committee students in a non-Thesis program of study may receive a limited number of graduate elective credit hours for successful completion of clinical or industrial internships.
+With the prior approval of the BME Graduate Education Committee students in a Non-Thesis program of study may receive a limited number of graduate elective credit hours for successful completion of clinical or industrial internships.

-Deviations from these course requirements must by approved in advance by the Biomedical Engineering Graduate Education Committee and the Chair of the Biomedical Engineering Department.
+Deviations from these course requirements must be approved in advance by the BME Graduate Education Committee and the Chair of the BME Department.